oktadev/okta-blog/_source/_posts/2019-10-28-simple-secure-authentication-with-codeigniter.md

 Reload the application and check that the items are displayed correctly, and all navigation links work.
 Congratulations, your application is now complete!

+{% img blog/php-codeigniter-login/news-items.png alt:"The finished application showing the logged-in user and list of news items" width:"685" %}{: .center-image }

 ## Learn More About CodeIgniter, Authentication, and Okta

 You can find the whole code example